exploring self-realization, sacred personhood, and full humanity

-Elizabeth speaks of an "automatic" guidance system, an at-the-ready secret compass, an inner-oracle, a private nexus with Deity via "one's consciousness" - all of which will direct one's activities in a natural way; a moment-by-moment quiet sense of direction, a realization, to do this as opposed to that.
+Elizabeth speaks of an "automatic" guidance system, an at-the-ready secret compass, an inner-oracle, a private nexus with Deity via "one's consciousness" - all of which will lead one's activities in a natural way; a moment-by-moment quiet sense of direction, a realization, to do this as opposed to that.

 It is "the word of God living in us"; it is, so to speak, the real "infallible Bible," the fulfillment of Jesus' ancient promise of the "Spirit of truth," that silent but discernible perception of "God within," the touchstone of what's real, a guidance for which humankind has sought for thousands of years.

 During my early years of fundamentalism, when I'd come across a purported discrepancy of the Bible, in my "pathological harmonizing," I'd immediately account for such apparent inaccuracy with the defense of "mistranslation" of the text.
-But I would come to see that the shield of "mistranslation" could not ultimately save the Bible against charges of errancy.
-You will notice that, in the main, the nearly-30 points of error below have nothing to do with mistranslation and cannot be answered on that basis.
+But I would come to see that the ready excuse of "mistranslation" could not ultimately save the Bible against charges of errancy.
+You will notice that, in the main, the 40 points of error below have nothing to do with mistranslation and cannot be answered on that basis.
 This issue of biblical "infallibility" runs far deeper than any easy armor of "mistranslation" might remedy.